usnistgov/DiffStress/README.md

 Application
 ===========

-DiffStress comes with a feature that allows Monte Carlo experiments to quantify uncertainties present in flow-stress measurement using in-situ diffraction experiments to obtain flow stress curve.
-Below image shows the resulting internal elastic strain (that is corresponding to d-spacing vs. sin2psi curve in a real experiment) and the fitting to the elastic law (like the conventional sin2psi method widely used in the community of residual stress measurement).
+DiffStress comes with a feature that allows the Monte Carlo experiment to quantify uncertainties present in flow-stress measurement technique based on in-situ diffraction experiments.
+Below image shows the resulting internal elastic strain (that is corresponding to d-spacing vs. sin2psi curve in a real experiment) and the fitting result (like the conventional sin2psi method widely used in the community of residual stress measurement).

 ![image of IF stee diffraction](https://github.com/usnistgov/DiffStress/blob/dev/images/illu_1.png)

-Of course, this method, within the model-predicted values of virtual diffraction experiments are *self-consistent*, meaning that the weighted average of stress (the macro stress) is equivalent to the stress esimated by this virtual diffraction experiments.
+Of course, this method, within the model-predicted values of virtual diffraction experiments, leads to the *self-consistent* result, meaning that the weighted average of stress (the macro stress) is equivalent to the stress esimated by this virtual diffraction experiments.
 Below figure shows that the two flow stress curves (one with weighted average stress another obtained by this virtual diffraction experiment) are equivalent.